hongxinli/Dijit-Tree-CheckBox/Store-Models.md

 ### getChecked ( item )
 > Get the current checked state from the object store.
 The checked state
 > in the store can be: 'mixed', true, false or undefined.
 Undefined in this
-> context means no checked property (see checkedAttr) was found in the store.
+> context means the object has no checked property (see checkedAttr).

 **_item:_** Object
 > A valid store object.